Built by Metorial, the integration platform for agentic AI.

 • title (optional): New issue title

-• body (optional): New issue body
+• body (optional): New issue body text

 • labels (optional): Array of label names